slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 | `actionsMenuTitle`          | String       | Text displayed in the app field in the task pane |
 | `feedbackLink`              | String (url) | Link to a form for collecting feedback about the app. |
 | `externalSupportUrl`        | String (url) | Link to page where users can learn more about the app, access detailed setup instructions, or get support. |

-Once your app is submitted, an Asana developer will configure and enable your app, then notify you via email when the app is ready to use.

 <hr>